Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Discussion

 \section{Discussion}

 In Stage~1 of our method, we further investigate the incorporation of attention-based architectures as feature extractors within the TSM framework by replacing conventional CNNs with CrossFormer~\cite{zhang2023crossformer}.
 Two configurations are set as: one with the CrossFormer backbone frozen and another with its parameters fully trainable.
-As shown in Table~\ref{tab:crossformer}, the trainable CrossFormer consistently outperforms the frozen version, highlighting the benefits of end-to-end optimization across all frame settings.
+As shown in TABLE~\ref{tab:crossformer}, the trainable CrossFormer consistently outperforms the frozen version, highlighting the benefits of end-to-end optimization across all frame settings.

 Nevertheless, the performance gains from this architectural enhancement remain relatively modest.
 Notably, increasing the number of selected frames from 20 to 28 does not yield significant improvements and, in some cases, results in a slight decrease in accuracy.
-This trend suggests that the representational capacity of CrossFormer may be underutilized due to the limited size of the FLAME dataset.
+We attribute this limited gain primarily to the relatively limited size of the FLAME dataset~\cite{shamsoshoara2021aerial}, which constrains the representational capacity of CrossFormer and may lead to underutilization of its attention-based features.

-To further enhance model performance, especially when leveraging complex attention-based architectures, we posit that training on a larger-scale dataset is essential.
-Such a dataset would provide the diversity and volume necessary to mitigate underfitting and to fully exploit the expressive power of models like CrossFormer within the TSM framework.
+To further enhance model performance, particularly when employing complex attention-based architectures, we posit that training on a larger-scale dataset is essential.
+Such a dataset would provide greater diversity and volume, allowing the model to fully exploit the expressive power of architectures like CrossFormer and potentially achieve more substantial performance improvements within the TSM framework.